IT007-2025-Nhom20/ImageAutomate/docs/design/ExecutionEngine.md

 ### **Mode A: Simple DFS (Default, Production-Ready)**

-Uses only **Completion Pressure** from Section 5.1 with no live profiling.
-Recommended for most workloads.
+Uses only **Completion Pressure** from Section 5.1 with no live profiling. **Recommended for initial implementation and most workloads.**

 * **Priority Formula:**